Bio

-He was part of a reporting team that exposed government corruption in Bell, a city southeast of Los Angeles.
-The Bell articles were honored with the 2011 Pulitzer Prize gold medal for public service and the George Polk and Seldon Ring awards, among other awards.
-Lopez is currently the nighttime blogger for L.A.
-Now, producing multimedia reports for the popular breaking-news blog.
+He was part of a reporting team at The Times that received the 2011 Pulitzer Prize gold medal for Public Service for exposing government corruption in Bell, a city southeast of Los Angeles.
+The Bell articles also were awarded the George Polk and Seldon Ring awards, among other awards.
+Lopez also helped direct L.A.
+Now, producing multimedia reports for the popular breaking-news blog and using social media to share content and search for leads during breaking stories.

 He has worked as a digital consultant for the Annenberg School for Communications at the University of Southern California and is a former adjunct faculty member at the school.
-He has also served as a media speaker for the U.S. State Department, teaching social media skills to reporters and university students students in Paraguay and the Bahamas.
+He has also served as a media speaker for the U.S. State Department, teaching social media skills to reporters and university students and professors in Paraguay and the Bahamas.
+He was also a speaker and panelist for Pal Connect, the first-ever social media conference for Palestinians on the West Bank.
+The three-day conference featured international and Palestinian social media experts and was held in the Ramallah.

 In addition to his journalism, Lopez authored a screenplay for an original movie bought by the FX Network, a true story of Latino immigrants killed in Operation Iraqi Freedom, which was based on a series he helped report and write for the newspaper.
 The series was honored as the Best Feature of 2004 by the National Association of Hispanic Journalists.